Frontkick/Lenviz-Technology-Assessment/README.md

 </p>

-<p>Time Complexity Analysis:<br>
+<p>Time Complexity Analysis:<br><br>
-File Reading and Graph Construction (MissionPlanning constructor):
+File Reading and Graph Construction (MissionPlanning constructor):<br>
-File Reading: Reading each line from the file involves a constant amount of work per line, so if there are E edges, this part would take O(E) time.
+File Reading: Reading each line from the file involves a constant amount of work per line, so if there are E edges, this part would take O(E) time.<br>
 Graph Construction: After reading the file, constructing the adjacency matrix involves iterating over the edges again, which also takes O(E) time.
-Therefore, the overall time complexity for file reading and graph construction is O(E).
+Therefore, the overall time complexity for file reading and graph construction is O(E).<br>
-1. Dijkstra's Algorithm (MissionPlanning::dijkstra)
+1. Dijkstra's Algorithm (MissionPlanning::dijkstra)<br>
 Priority Queue Operations: Each node can be pushed and popped from the priority queue at most once.
-Since the priority queue operations (push, pop, top) take O(log V) time and we might perform up to E operations (in the worst case where all edges are processed), the total complexity for priority queue operations is O(E log V).
+Since the priority queue operations (push, pop, top) take O(log V) time and we might perform up to E operations (in the worst case where all edges are processed), the total complexity for priority queue operations is O(E log V).<br>
-Edge Relaxations: Each edge is processed exactly once in the worst case, contributing O(E) time.
+Edge Relaxations: Each edge is processed exactly once in the worst case, contributing O(E) time.<br>
-Overall: The time complexity of Dijkstra's algorithm is dominated by the priority queue operations in sparse graphs, hence it is O(E log V).
+Overall: The time complexity of Dijkstra's algorithm is dominated by the priority queue operations in sparse graphs, hence it is O(E log V).<br>
-2. Execution of Drone Operations (executeOperation function):
+2. Execution of Drone Operations (executeOperation function):<br>
-Each operation (takeoff, survey, returnHome, land) executes a single cout operation, which is constant time, O(1).
+Each operation (takeoff, survey, returnHome, land) executes a single cout operation, which is constant time, O(1).<br>
-3. Threads and Join Operations:
+3. Threads and Join Operations:<br>
-Creating and managing threads (std::thread) involves a constant amount of work per thread creation, but the join operation waits until the thread completes, which depends on the operations running inside the thread.
+Creating and managing threads (std::thread) involves a constant amount of work per thread creation, but the join operation waits until the thread completes, which depends on the operations running inside the thread.<br>
-Joining Threads: The join operations on threads in the main function are sequential and wait for each thread to complete before moving to the next, but they do not add to the time complexity of the core operations significantly.
+Joining Threads: The join operations on threads in the main function are sequential and wait for each thread to complete before moving to the next, but they do not add to the time complexity of the core operations significantly.<br>

 Overall Time Complexity: The main computational tasks (file reading & graph construction and Dijkstra's algorithm) are efficiently handled with time complexities of O(E) and O(E log V) respectively, where E is the number of edges and V is the number of vertices.
 </p>